splytanalytics/splyt-cpp/readme.md

 # API Functions
 A list of the API functions and their use currently implemented in the SDK.
 All of these functions, with the exception of Init, require an instance of the Splyt class to be used.
 An instance of said class can be aquired through the Init function.

+**NOTE:** The kNetworkEnableThreading configuration variable must be set to true for any asynchronous calls to be made.

-**NOTE:** All API functions, with the exception of Init, return a SplytResponse.
+**NOTE:** All synchronous API functions, with the exception of Init, return a SplytResponse.
 Information on how to handle this response is shown in the [Responses section](#responses).

-**NOTE:** All API functions throw an splyt_exception when an error occurs.
+**NOTE:** All synchronous API functions throw an splyt_exception when an error occurs.
 Information on how to handle this is shown in the [Errors and Exceptions section](#errors-and-exceptions).

 ## General
 Functions that do not fall under a specific category.